openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>Management specifies behavior for managing nodes in the pool, such as
+<p>management specifies behavior for managing nodes in the pool, such as
 upgrade strategies and auto-repair behaviors.</p>
 </td>
 </tr>